 That’s why it can be confusing for moms who sleep through the night and still feel worn out and run down.
 And why there can be some guilt and shame for moms who don’t feel better after a one-off much-needed (relatively) long stretch of rest.

-A closer look at motherhood exhaustion
+A closer look at mom fatigue

 You might be someone in the throes of postpartum sleep troubles who feels that your exhaustion is self-explanatory (hello, new baby).
 Or you might be someone who seems to be getting more rest than others who’s wondering why you still feel so darn tired.

-Wherever you land on the spectrum of “rested,” I can assure you that feeling tired, fatigued, drained, exhausted has an entirely logical explanation that goes far beyond sleep, or lack thereof.
+Wherever you land on the spectrum of “rested,” I can assure you that feeling tired, fatigued, drained, or exhausted has an entirely logical explanation that goes far beyond sleep, or lack thereof.

 Nine reasons why moms are always so tired